-Nonetheless, the press is able to criticise government bodies, and some publications serve as mouthpieces for opposition parties.
+Nonetheless, the press is able to criticise government bodies, and some publications are mouthpieces for opposition parties.

-Radio is the dominant medium; a handful of stations, including state-run RTNC, broadcast across the country.
-Three TV channels have near-national coverage.
+Radio is the top medium; a handful of stations, including state-run RTNC, broadcast nationwide.
+Terrestrial TV tends to be confined to the main towns.

 The UN Mission in DR Congo (Monuc) and a Swiss-based organisation, Fondation Hirondelle, operate Radio Okapi.
-The network employs mostly-Congolese staff and aims to bridge political divisions.
-It is one of DR Congo's leading stations.
+The influential network employs mostly-Congolese staff.

 The BBC broadcasts on FM in Kinshasa (92.7), Lubumbashi (92.0), Kisangani (92.0), Goma (93.3) and Bukavu (102.2). .